Ajay Kumar

 A good PMS must also be able to assist the property manager in terms of money.
 It would help with automating accounting processes like sending out invoices, making charts to understand financials better, and

 Realistically, it is impossible and also redundant for one app to be able to create all the answers for client needs.
-This is why there are PMS softwares, built to cater to commercial real estate clients, that are integrated with different platforms to make the user experience seamless and delightful.
+This is why there are that are integrated with different platforms to make the user experience seamless and delightful.